 Students will follow their regular school day schedule during remote learning days.
 Teachers will share additional information and Zoom links via See Saw and/or Google Classroom.

 Emergency Notification Procedures

 Does D60 Have a Late Start Schedule if School Does NOT Close for Inclement Weather?

-No, the District does not operate on a late start schedule due to the age of our students and unique child care needs of our families.
+No, the District does not operate on a late start schedule due to the age of our students and the unique childcare needs of our families.
 School start times will always remain consistent in D60.
-However, we understand that some students may arrive tardy to due to the weather.
+However, we understand that some students may arrive tardy due to the weather.